The Herd (British band): Biography

-With his boyish photogenic looks, Frampton was dubbed "The Face of ’68" by teen magazine Rave.
+With his boyish photogenic looks, Frampton was dubbed "The Face of '68" by teen magazine Rave.

 The last months of 1968 were tempestuous times for the group.
 Steele left the group, to be replaced by Henry Spinetti.
 The group dumped their managers Howard and Blaikley, and briefly found a new mentor in Harvey Lisberg who after three months found himself so bogged down with their personnel problems that he politely withdrew his services.
 Most songs on their first and only album Paradise Lost were written by Peter Frampton and Andy Bown, just like their next single, "Sunshine Cottage".

 Dissatisfied with mere teen idol status, and disappointed with the failure of "Sunshine Cottage", Frampton left by the end of 1968 to form Humble Pie with Steve Marriott.
-The remaining members Bown, Spinetti and Taylor made another flop single, "The Game", then minus Taylor, formed the short-lived Judas Jump with Allan Jones, saxophonist from Amen Corner, and Welsh vocalist Adrian Williams.
+The remaining members Bown, Spinetti and Taylor made another flop single, "The Game", then, minus Taylor, formed the short-lived Judas Jump with Allan Jones, saxophonist from Amen Corner, and Welsh vocalist Adrian Williams.
 Taylor, who became a disc jockey, and Steele, reunited briefly for a one-off single "You've Got Me Hangin' From Your Lovin' Tree" in June 1971, to almost universal lack of interest.
 By the late 1970s Bown had become a member of UK rockers Status Quo and both Taylor and Spinetti joined up with Gerry Rafferty.

+Andrew Steele died of cancer in Alaska on 18 April 2005, aged 63.